SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 ```
 returns status code
 - 200 plus application/json response for each requested certificate, by your provided "requestId"
-   * if EPAO has the correct profile to assess the requested Standard and all required data has been provided and is valid, certificate details will be returned each certificate will have a status of 'ready',
+   * if EPAO has the correct profile to assess the requested Standard and all required data has been provided and is valid, certificate details will be returned each certificate will have a status of 'Ready',
    * otherwise validation error(s) will be returned for each certificate failing validation
+- 403 Too many certificates specified within the request.
+   * current limit is 25

 #### 2. To submit a certificates created at step 1
-Certificates can only be submitted after all validation checks have been performed, and the certificate is 'ready'.
+Certificates can only be submitted after all validation checks have been performed, and the certificate is 'Ready'.

 ```http
 POST /api/v1/certificate/submit